matt-flaig/Boomi-Platform-Extension/README.md

 <!-- ROADMAP -->
 ## Roadmap

-See the [open Requests / Changes](https://gitlab.com/mjs-integration/boomi/chromium-addons/boomi-platform-extension/-/boards/1957917) for a list of proposed features (and known issues).
+See the Issues tab for a list of proposed features (and known issues).

 ## Discussion
 Join the Boomi Discord [#extension-enhancer](https://discord.gg/XcXRrYHVUa) channel for updates, discussion and more!